-At Stockholm University Library we work actively for an open scientific system, where everyone has free and open access to scholarly texts, research results and research data.
+Stockholm University strives for an open scientific system, where everyone has free and open access to scholarly texts, research results and research data.

 What is open science?

-Open science is a broad concept that aims to make science more transparent, accessible and reusable in all parts of the research process.
+Open science is a broad concept that aims to make research more transparent, accessible and reusable in all parts of the research process.

-Open access means that scientific publications are directly searchable and available on the internet in digital form, and that anyone can read, download, copy and distribute the material.
+Open access means that scientific publications are directly searchable and available on the internet in digital form under an open license, and that anyone can read, download, copy and distribute the material.

 Open science at Stockholm University

-Stockholm University promotes the distribution of its research and research results by means of a research and educational environment that favours, encourages and informs the public about open science as a practice.
-The main criteria for Stockholm University is that research that is fully or partially publicly funded should, as far as possible, be openly available.
+Stockholm University promotes open science by means of a research and educational environment that favours, encourages and informs the public about open science as a practice.
+The general rule at Stockholm University is that research that is fully or partially publicly funded should, as far as possible, be open access.

 Stockholm University Press